appsmithorg/appsmith-docs/website/docs/reference/widgets/filepicker.md

 <dd>

-Sets the maximum number of files that a user can upload.
+Sets the maximum number of files that a user can select.

 </dd>